 The population trends projected by the UN vary enormously by region:

-- the Americas are expected to grow somewhat
+- the Americas are expected to grow somewhat; and

-Improvements made to infrastructure, wide availability of modern contraceptives and women’s empowerment — including both education and career opportunities — all contribute to significantly lower and therefore much more sustainable birth rates.
+Improvements made to infrastructure, wide availability of modern contraceptives and the empowerment of women all greatly contribute to significantly lower and therefore much more sustainable rates of birth.